usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-import-export.rst

 The equivalent export feature is available when editing an appliance template.

-.. note:: An exported template of Windows does not contain "Activation Key" in order to avoid sharing such a sensitive information unintentionally.
+.. note:: An exported Windows-based template does not contain the "Activation Key" to ensure this data remains confidential.

 .. _appliance-import: